-The Coastal Carolina University Assessment Grant Program provides grants to support faculty and staff members in their quest to examine the effectiveness of their academic programs, programs related to student development, or services to students and the university.
-Funded projects promise to contribute to the assessment system of Coastal Carolina University as well as to the professional development of the personnel involved.
-Individuals awarded grants during the 2009-2010 academic year will disseminate assessment findings during spring semester, 2011.
-Long-term impact of the results from the grant should be included in the annual assessment report of the unit to which the grant is awarded.
+The Coastal Carolina University Assessment Grant Program provides grants to support faculty and staff members in their quest to examine the effectiveness of their academic programs, or programs related to student development, or administrative services to students and the university.
+Successfully funded projects promise to contribute to the assessment system of Coastal Carolina University as well as to the professional development of the personnel involved.
+Individuals awarded grants for the upcoming 2015-2016 academic year will disseminate assessment findings at a future Coastal Carolina University Assessment Day once the grant is completed.
+Long-term impact of the results from the grant should also be included in the annual assessment report of the unit to which the grant is awarded.

-All full-time Coastal Carolina University faculty and professional staff are invited to submit proposals for the Coastal Carolina University Assessment Grant Program.
-Collaboration across institutional units is strongly recommended.
+All full-time Coastal Carolina University faculty and professional staff members are invited to submit proposals for the Coastal Carolina University Assessment Grant Program.
+Individuals and groups from academic units, from student affairs units, and from administrative units may apply.
+Collaboration across different institutional units is especially encouraged.

-The purpose of the establishment of the Coastal Carolina University Assessment Grant Program is to foster an environment that will assist informed decision making for continuous improvement and accountability and help document change that occurs through the use of assessment results.
-The grant program will allow faculty and staff to explore avenues of assessment and investigate institutional curiosity concerning how to assess for accountability based on strengths, while at the same time assess for improvement based on weakness.
-More importantly the grant program will assist in the development of a sustainable culture of inquiry concerning the major components of our assessment system: student learning, student development, and administrative unit operations.
+The purpose of the Coastal Carolina University Assessment Grant Program is to foster an environment that will support informed decision making which should lead to continuous improvement and accountability.
+This process also helps document change that occurs through the actual use of assessment results.
+This grant program will allow faculty and staff to explore various avenues of assessment and to investigate institutional processes concerning how to assess for accountability based on any emerging strengths, while, at the same time, assessing for possible improvement based on any defined weaknesses.
+The grant program should assist in the development of a sustainable culture of inquiry concerning the three major components of our current assessment system: student learning, student development, and administrative unit operations.

 Faculty and professional staff may either:

-3. triangulate data across at least two major components of the assessment system (student learning, student development, administrative unit operations) and make recommendations on use of the results;
+- triangulate data across at least two major components of the assessment system (student learning, student development, administrative unit operations) and make recommendations on the use of the results;

-4. conduct a study to determine if the assessment(s) used is reliable and valid;
+- conduct a study to determine if the assessment(s) used is/are reliable and valid;

-6. conduct a study to determine if the assessment(s) used predicts student success; or
+- conduct a study to determine if the assessment(s) used actually predict(s) student success; or

-Proposals must be submitted by email to Dr. Barbara Buckner at email@example.com, and signature pages forwarded to Dr. Buckner in 121 Singleton Hall, no later than November 15, 2009.
+Proposals must be submitted by email to Dr. John Beard at firstname.lastname@example.org, and signature pages forwarded to Dr. Beard in 107 Singleton Hall, no later than Monday, April 6, 2015.